Understand the access model

 - one confidentiality perimeter

-- Create the roles you need first, then configure their rights.
+- Then create the roles you need and configure their rights.

 - Create access domains before large imports or before organizing shared content.